American Assassin: Movie Review

 - He can find the arms dealer selling the ‘trigger’ because one of the supporting characters just announces who and where he is.

-- The arms dealer’s laptop has ‘bank details’ that somehow shows the physicist is in Rome.
+- The arms dealer’s laptop has ‘bank details’ which somehow show the physicist is in Rome.

 - I must admit, I’m still not clear on how Annika’s cellphone led them to Ghost’s secret base.

-- Luckily though, once they got in the vicinity there were suspicious looking guys to follow the rest of the way.
+- Luckily though, once they get in the vicinity, there are suspicious looking guys to follow the rest of the way.

-Okay, sure, to an extent this is the genre – American Assassin is an action thriller, but if we compare it with something based on reality, like Zero Dark Thirty , we see how contrived it really is.
-In Zero Dark Thirty it takes the CIA three-quarters of the movie (and in reality ten years) to find Osama Bin Laden.
+Okay, sure, to an extent this is the genre – American Assassin is an action thriller, but if we compare it with something based on reality, like Zero Dark Thirty, we see how contrived it really is.
+In Zero Dark Thirty it takes the CIA three-quarters of the movie (in reality ten years) to find Osama Bin Laden.
 Once they do, the Navy Seals kill him without any particular problem.

 To say American Assassin is predictable is putting it pretty mildly.
-There’s no real twists, or at least none that I didn’t see coming well in advance.
-There’s also a ton of spy film clichés, such as the:
+There are no real twists, or at least none that I didn’t see coming well in advance.
+There are also a ton of spy film clichés, such as the:

 - Russians lose some plutonium.
 Again.

 - Hero is the ‘best we’ve ever seen’, but ‘isn’t ready’, has anger issues, and isn’t a team player.